 - 2 points/dollar on spending at restaurants

-- 1 point/dollar on all other spending
+- 1 point/dollar on spending in all other categories

 IHG Rewards Club members using this card to pay for stays at full-service IHG properties will earn between 15 and 25 points per dollar (when combined with their IHG Rewards Club status earnings).